-The Difference between a Diet Plan and an Eating PlanPosted: Sep 30 in Healthy Eating by Staff
+The Difference Between a Diet Plan and an Eating PlanPosted: September 30, 2019 in Healthy Eating by Craig Primack MD FACP

-When you look for ways to lose a few pounds, you will probably see terms like ‘diet plan,’ ‘eating plan,’ ‘weight loss plan’ and ‘meal plan.’
-Some of these terms mean the same thing, while others do not.
-Here are the similarities and differences between common weight loss terms.
+When you look for ways to lose a few pounds, you’ll see terms like diet plan, eating plan, weight loss plan and meal plan.
+Some of these terms mean the same thing, while others don’t.
+Here, we explain the similarities and differences between common weight loss terms.

-Because there is a before and after, it may clarify things in your mind if you use one term for before or while you are losing the weight, and one for after you have reached your weight loss goal.
-For example, what you plan to eat while losing the weight may be referred to as your eating plan, then the term “meal plan” could be used when you are maintaining your weight.
+You can use one term for before or while you are losing the weight, and one for after you have reached your weight loss goal.
+For example, what you plan to eat while losing weight will be your eating plan, and when you are maintaining your weight use meal plan.